FyraLabs/readymade/HACKING.md

 sudo REPART_COPY_SOURCE=/mnt/rootfs readymade
 ```

+> [!NOTE]
+> If Readymade is built as a debug build, it will dump the installation state and the systemd-repart output to `/tmp/` for debugging purposes.

 ## Localization

 You can translate Readymade to your language by going to the [Fyra Labs Weblate](https://weblate.fyralabs.com/projects/tauOS/readymade/) page and translating the strings there.